Summer Watson

-Summer Watson (born 14 September 1977) is an English operatic soprano.
+Summer Watson (born 14 September 1977) is an English soprano.

 Background

-Watson was raised in East Sussex and Oxfordshire as her parents' only child.
+Watson grew up in East Sussex and Oxfordshire as her parents' only child.
 She began to play the recorder at the age of four, and continued with the flute and the piano later on.
 She was also singing hymns from an early age, and took part in local music competitions throughout her childhood.
-At the age of nine, Watson began to learn the art of singing with the help of her music teacher, who happened to be a singer.
+At the age of nine, Watson began to learn singing.

-At the age of ten, Watson travelled to Martinique, an island in the eastern Caribbean Sea, as an exchange student, living with a family she had never met before for the express purpose of learning French.
-She returned home after two months fluent in the language.

-Watson scored well in sports, music and languages at school, and went horseback riding in her spare time.
 While attending Didcot Girls' School in Oxfordshire, Watson vacillated between pursuing French or music, but by the age of 16, she had decided to pursue a career in music.

 Education

 Watson won a place to study at Royal College of Music training as an opera singer, which included studying German and Italian.
-During the years, she received several individual grants, including the Anne Driver Trust award.
-Additionally, she came 2nd in the Llangollen International Singer competition.
+She received several grants, including the Anne Driver Trust award.
+She came second in the Llangollen International Singer competition.

 In 2002, Watson completed her postgraduate diploma at the Royal College of Music, graduating with distinction.
 She continued her opera training in Vienna, living there for two years, studying with Jendrick Springer at the Vienna State Opera from 2007 through 2008.
-Watson now speaks French, German and Italian fluently, in addition to English.